Skip to content

 In Disk Decipher:

-- Continue mounting.
-When prompted, hold your security key near the device (NFC).
+3. Continue mounting.
+When prompted, enter the PIN code and hold your security key near the device (NFC, for USB insert your security key).

 It’s fine (and recommended) to enroll multiple FIDO2 keys.
 Each key will produce a distinct credential, typically stored in a separate LUKS2 keyslot.
 Disk Decipher’s initial release uses the first compatible token only, so additional enrolled keys won’t be used on mobile yet.
 Those backup keys continue to work on Linux, and the disk image is fully compatible there.